Calf Strain

 Symptoms vary with the location and severity of the calf tear.
 Many people describe a sudden sharp pain, a pulling sensation, or a feeling like someone kicked them in the calf.

-- reduced power when hopping, running or jumping
+• reduced power with calf raises, hopping, running or jumping

 Should You Keep Walking on a Calf Strain?